 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 AML holds 100% interest in the Mulgul Project, consisting of Mining Lease M52/0776 and Exploration Lease E52/1455.
 A 2.5% Net Smelter Royalty exists over leases M52/0776 and E52/1455.
 Miscellaneous licences G52/286 and L52/021 are also held 100% by AML and these fall within E52/1455.
 Within the adjoining Jillawarra Project Abra Mining holds 100% of E52/1413.
 All tenements are in good standing and have existing Aboriginal Heritage Access Agreements in place.
 No mining agreement has been negotiated.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Historical exploration commenced around the Abra deposit by Amoco Minerals in 1974 but failed to discover the Abra deposit when testing the significant magnetic anomaly associated with the mineralisation.
 Geopeko Limited entered into a JV with Amoco in 1980 and drilled the discovery hole in 1981.
 8 diamond core holes (AB1-11) were drilled before takeover by North Limited which did not complete any exploration.
 In 1995 RGC Exploration joint ventured in and drilled another deep diamond core hole (AB22A) with a daughter hole wedged from it (AB22B).
 Both North and RGC were subject to takeovers and the tenement was relinquished in 1999.
 Old City Nominees Pty Ltd, a private company, the acquired the ground and subsequently vended the project into Abra Mining Limited (AML).
 Abra resumed drilling in 2005 and has completed all holes between and including AB23-61.
-All diamond core drilling completed by all parties was completed to a high standard and contributed towards defining the extent and limits of the mineralisation Further extensive regional exploration within the Mulgul and Jillawarra Projects has been completed within this time by these companies and delineated many geophysical and surface geochemical anomalies and targets however no other potentially economic deposits have been discovered.
+All diamond core drilling completed by all parties was completed to a high standard and contributed towards defining the extent and limits of the mineralisation Further extensive regional exploration within the Mulgul and Jillawarra Projects has been completed within this time by these companies and delineated many geophysical and surface geochemical anomalies and targets however no other potentially economic deposits have been discovered. l l .l

-Geology • Deposit type, geological setting and style of mineralisation.
+Geology Deposit type, geological setting and style of mineralisation.
 The Abra deposit lies within sediments of the Proterozoic Edmund Group.
-There are two styles of mineralisation within the Abra deposit; the upper mineralisation is strata- bound massive and disseminated sulphides associated with lead and silver mineralisation (dominantly galena), and the lower mineralisation consists of sulphide-rich hydrothermal veins that transported the mineralisation to the upper zone.
+There are two styles of mineralisation within the Abra deposit; the upper mineralisation is strata-bound massive and disseminated sulphides associated with lead and silver mineralisation (dominantly galena), and the lower mineralisation consists of sulphide-rich hydrothermal veins that transported the mineralisation to the upper zone.
 This zone contains the copper and gold mineralisation as well as lead and silver.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
-If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-Historic drill hole information is included in a table within appendices of the IGR released with the Prospectus.
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: Historic drill hole information is included in a table within appendices of the IGR released with the Prospectus.
 AB70 is located at 660,575E/7,273,640N and was drilled at -70 to the south.
 Final depth was 649m.
 AB71 is located at 660,625E/7,272,650N and is drilling at -70 degrees to the south.
 The planned depth is 700m